 London, Greater London, England

-Drawing, Technique: brush and ink, grey wash, with opaque white highlights
+Materials & Technique: drawings, drawing in brush and ink and grey wash, with opaque white highlights

 Many expatriate artists working in Paris and London at the turn of the century were influenced by the fashions of the time, the soft palette and aestheticism of James McNeill Whistler, and the cult of Velázquez and his use of light and dark to define space and form.
 Hugh Ramsay painted A mountain shepherd in a range of browns, with a touch of red, cream and black.
 He painted from life but, in his choice of subject, and in his use of an uncompromising realism, he paid homage to Velázquez.